Evesham Township, New Jersey: History

 Evesham Township is often referred to as Marlton, a name that is used interchangeably, originating from the census-designated place within the township.
 The moniker 'Marlton' traces its origins to the early 19th century and is derived from "marl," a naturally occurring mixture of green clay with shell remnants, which was used as a fertilizer.
 The extraction of marl, a significant economic activity, catalyzed the first "building boom" in the 1830s and 1840s.
 Local marl mining continued until 1930.

 Recognized as a village in 1758, Marlton was officially named in 1845.
 That same year, both the "Evesham" Post Office and the "Evesham" Baptist Church adopted the "Marlton" name.
 To this day, most maps and directional signs use 'Marlton' rather than 'Evesham'.
 The historical village, Olde Marlton, largely remains intact and is recognized as a locally regulated Historic District.
 The township instituted full-time police services in 1966.

+During the mid 19th century, the township was also home to the Milford Settlement, a community of free and fugitive Black populations that served as a stop on the Underground Railroad, being officially added to the New Jersey Black Heritage in 2025.

 Until the 1950s, Evesham Township retained much of its original character.
 However, developers began purchasing farms and creating the township's first housing developments, eliminating significant farmland by the present day.

 In 1955, the United States Army opened the PH-32 Nike Ajax facility on a 38 acres on Tomlinson Mill Road.
 This facility served as one of twelve defense installations protecting Philadelphia, Pennsylvania, from potential aerial attacks during the Cold War.
 The base was decommissioned in the mid-1960s and subsequently served various purposes, including acting as a civil defense center.
 By the mid-1990s, the site had been repurposed into a housing development.